Hamzah Sheeraz

-Mohammed Hamzah Sheeraz (born 25 May 1999) is a British professional boxer who has held the WBO European light-middleweight title since 2019.
+Muhammad Hamzah Sheeraz (born 25 May 1999) is a British professional boxer.
+He has challenged once for the WBC middleweight title in February 2025.
+At regional level, he held the European middleweight title in 2024 and the Commonwealth title between 2022 and 2024.

-Early career
+Early life

-Sheeraz was born on 25 May 1999 in Slough in Berkshire, England into a family of fighters.
-His grandfather and uncle were both boxers, the latter winning ten national amateur titles for the Slough and Pinewood Star clubs.
-Sheeraz is a Muslim, born to a Pakistani father and an Indian mother.
+Sheeraz was born on 25 May 1999 in Slough in Berkshire, England.
+His father is of Pakistani Muslim descent and his mother is of Indian Muslim descent.
+His paternal family belongs to the Janjua clan of Rajputs, originating in the village of Matore, in the Kahuta Tehsil of Rawalpindi District in Punjab, Pakistan.
+His father Kamran Sheeraz was a cricketer who played for Gloucestershire while his paternal grandfather and uncle were both boxers, the latter winning ten national amateur titles for the Slough and Pinewood Star clubs.

+Amateur career

 Sheeraz was first directed to a gym by his uncle at the age of eight and had his first bout at 12.
 He went on to become a three-time finalist at the national junior championships.
 However, he became disillusioned with the sport after being overlooked for the Commonwealth Youth championships and took a year off to focus on an electrician's apprenticeship.
 A meeting with his then-trainer Lenny Butcher led him to come back and try his hand as a professional.